This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

-The Kingdom of God was breaking into the lives of all those people in Acts.
-But they needed the change explaining.
+The Kingdom of God was manifesting in the lives of all those people in Acts.
+They simply needed the change explaining.

-Through the lens of Jesus’ teaching in John 3 we understand that God loves to re-boot human lives by providing from his own Spirit a spiritual rebirth later in their lives; a rebirth which opens up a new consciousness of the realm of GOD, and which enables them to participate in the ways of the kingdom of GOD Sometimes people experience that second birth before and separately to the change being interpreted for them.
+Through the lens of Jesus’ teaching in John 3 we understand that GOD can re-boot human lives, initiating a spiritual rebirth later in their lives; a rebirth which opens up a new consciousness of the realm of GOD, and which enables them to participate in the ways of the kingdom of GOD Sometimes people experience that second birth before and separately to the change being interpreted for them.
 For instance…

 - Alfred the Great was spiritually reborn in the 800s, on his own, in a Saxon forest, hiding from the Vikings, and calling out to God for help.

 - Nelson Mandela experienced a spiritual rebirth – though he only rarely mentioned it – while in prison on Robben Island

 - Eve Ensler, champion for women’s rights and author of The Vagina Monologues, does not describe herself as a Christian but clearly was spiritually reborn when she collapsed on an airport floor in the most acute psychological and emotional pain and called out to God to save her.
 He did.
 He relaunched her life and gave her a life-changing contribution to women on an international scale.